-The following letters, numerals and special characters can be entered: AaBb..Zz0..9 μ %&/()+-=><!? °.
+The following letters, numerals and special characters can be entered: $AaBb..zz0..9\mu%&/()+-=><!? °.$ figure 4-6 Example of text entry

 Entries are made character after character.
-Select the first character with the toggle switch () and press ().
-The entry mark moves to the next position and indicates ...
-Select the next character with the toggle switch ().
-When you have selected the required sequence of characters select ... as the following character and press ().
-The entry is completed with this and the display switches back to the setting table.
+Select the first character with the toggle switch and press of the next position and indicates .
+Select the next character with the toggle switch .
+When you have selected the required sequence of characters select as the following character and press of the entry is completed with this and the display switches back to the setting table.